Next-Mountain-Ventures-LLC/TheFordFamilyBlog/WORDPRESS_REBUILD_SETUP.md

 1. When content is updated in WordPress (new post, edit post, etc.), WordPress will send a webhook to your Astro site.
 2. The Astro site has an API endpoint (`/api/wp-rebuild`) that receives this webhook.
-3. When the endpoint receives a valid webhook, it triggers a rebuild of the site directly using Node.js.
+3. When the endpoint receives a valid webhook, it triggers a rebuild of the site via a deployment hook.

 ## Setup Instructions

-### 1. Set Up Node.js Server Environment
+### 1. Set Up Your Deployment Hook

-Since this integration uses Node.js to run build commands, you need to ensure your server environment is properly configured:
+Since this is a static Astro site, you need to set up a deployment hook with your hosting provider:

-1. Make sure Node.js and npm are installed on your server
-2. Ensure the user running your Astro server has permissions to execute the build command
-3. Configure any necessary environment variables for your build process
+1. For Vercel: Go to your project settings → Git → Deploy Hooks and create a new hook
+2. For Netlify: Go to your site settings → Build & deploy → Build hooks and create a new hook
+3. For GitHub Pages or other services: Check your provider's documentation for deployment hook setup
+4. Copy the deployment hook URL for use in your environment variables

 ### 2. Configure Environment Variables

-In your Astro project, set the following environment variables:
+In your hosting provider's environment variables section, set the following:

 - `WP_WEBHOOK_SECRET`: A secure random string that will be used to authenticate webhook requests (e.g., `67136844`)
+- `DEPLOY_HOOK`: The deployment hook URL from your hosting provider

 ### 3. Set Up the WordPress Webhook Plugin